enseptionteam/enseptionteam.github.io/content/publications/25-etrij-jeong/index.md

 doi: https://doi.org/10.4218/etrij.2023-0430

-abstract: Abstract Pitch estimation is the task of finding the most conspicuous frequency in a complex audio signal.
+abstract: Pitch estimation is the task of finding the most conspicuous frequency in a complex audio signal.
 Many methods that use deep neural networks have significantly increased the accuracy of pitch estimation; however, their real-time performance results were achieved on high-performance devices.
 Because pitch estimation is widely